Cornell University College of Architecture, Art, and Planning: Departments

-The college is divided into three departments: Architecture, Art, and City and Regional Planning.
+The college is divided into five departments: Architecture, Art, City and Regional Planning, Real Estate, and Design Tech.
 In 2019, the college was the third most selective in the university, with an acceptance rate of 10.25%.

-The Department of Architecture is one of the oldest and most respected architecture programs in the United States, offering NAAB-accredited degree programs that provide a foundation in the history, theory and practice of architecture.
+The Department of Architecture is one of the oldest architecture programs in the United States, offering NAAB-accredited degree programs that provide a foundation in the history, theory and practice of architecture.
 In addition to the Professional Bachelor of Architecture (B.Arch.) and undergraduate minor, the department offers the following graduate degrees: Professional Master of Architecture (M.Arch.); Post-Professional Master of Science (M.S.) in Advanced Architectural Design; and a Ph.D. in the History of Architecture and Urban Development.
-The department also offers interdisciplinary and highly technical M.S. degrees in Computer Graphics and Matter Design Computation.
+The department also offers M.S. degrees in Computer Graphics and Matter Design Computation.

 The Department of Art offers four-year Bachelor of Fine Arts (B.F.A.) and two-year Master of Fine Arts (M.F.A.) degrees.
-The B.F.A. program requires students to complete coursework in various mediums of visual art, but provides ample opportunity to take classes outside of the department.
+The B.F.A. program requires students to complete coursework in various mediums of visual art, but provides opportunity to take classes outside of the department.
 The M.F.A. program encourages both interdisciplinary and medium-specific practices, depending on the interest of the student.

-The Department of City and Regional Planning (CRP) is home to leading programs in planning, historic preservation, and urban and regional studies.
-These programs are an intensive and intimate community, which have exceptional breadth and integrate different fields of study.
-Students work closely with a special thesis committee of their choosing that can include faculty members from across the university, allowing for a specialized and unique experience.
+The Department of City and Regional Planning (CRP) is home to programs in planning, historic preservation, and urban and regional studies.
+Students work closely with a special thesis committee of their choosing that can include faculty members from across the university.
 CRP offers a Bachelor of Science in urban and regional studies (URS) that encompasses an interdisciplinary, liberal arts course of study focused on the forces that shape the social, economic, and political character and physical form of urban/suburban areas and their surrounding regions.
 CRP also offers an urban and regional studies minor for students not enrolled in the URS program.
 An accelerated M.R.P. degree option is available to graduates of the URS program.
 There are a variety of five-year dual degree options available to URS students in fields including engineering, landscape architecture, and natural and social sciences.
-Additionally, CRP offers an M.A., M.S., and Ph.D. in regional science, and an M.A. in historic preservation planning.
+Additionally, CRP offers an M.S. and Ph.D. in regional science, and an M.A. in historic preservation planning.
 Cornell was one of the first institutions in the country to offer preservation classes and is internationally recognized as a leader in the field.